craiglyons/simple_elixir_server/README.md

 # SimpleServer

 This is a fast and lightweight web server written in Elixir w/ Plug.
-It's intent is to serve static content for testing other apps in development.
+Its intent is to serve static content for testing other apps in development.

 It current supports eex templates & serving static assets.